paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 <a name="questions"></a><sup>7</sup> The development of poll or survey questions is out of scope for the current proposal.

-### Addressing the Challenge of Multiple-Pool Operators
+### Addressing the Unintended Consequence of Multiple-Pool Operators

 The article [Multiple Stakepool Operators are Harming Cardano](https://adapulse.io/multiple-stakepool-operators-are-harming-cardano/), published in February 2022, describes the challenge associated with stake pool operators who register multiple pools as follows: